 Elastic Net combines the penalties of ridge and lasso to get the best of both worlds.
 The loss function for elastic net is

-In this loss function, new parameter \(\alpha\) is a “mixing” parameter that balances the two approaches.
+In Equation 5.3, new parameter \(\alpha\) is a “mixing” parameter that balances the two approaches.
 If \(\alpha\) is zero, you are back to ridge regression, and if \(\alpha\) is one, you are back to lasso.
 To fit a linear model with elastic net regression, specify linear_reg(mixture = tune()).

 elnet_mdl <- linear_reg(engine = "glmnet", penalty = tune(), mixture = tune())